GuogengJia/SESTAR-/README.md

 # SESTAR++
-SESTAR++ for selenopeptide searching

-This is the offline version of SESTAR++.
+SESTAR++ for selenopeptide searching.
+The main program and a simple guide of usage and data interpreting are available.

+# Environment
 Windows and .Net Framwork 4.7.2 are required.

+# Contact
 Source code is not released on GitHub.
-Please contact jgg@pku.edu.cn for source code if necessary.
+Please contact jgg@pku.edu.cn for help.